Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ### 9. Current Role Tenure
 **Insight:** Long duration in the same role leads to higher attrition.
-**Recommendation:** Introduce role rotation and internal job movement opportunities.
+**Recommendation:** Introduce role rotation and internal job movement opportunities to retain the employees.